The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Introduction

-\IEEEPARstart{A}{udio} Augmented Reality remains a comparatively underexplored domain within the broader field of Augmented Reality (AR) research \cite{Yang2022AudioAR}.
-While recent advancements in AR technologies have spurred extensive investigation into visual augmentation—where virtual objects are seamlessly integrated into the physical environment—research on auditory augmentation has lagged behind.
-In \gls{aar}, virtual auditory cues are spatially and contextually embedded within the user’s real-world soundscape \cite{almeida}, offering unique opportunities for enhancing perception \cite{Chang28042025}, situational awareness \cite{shayman2024addition}, and interaction \cite{broderick}.
-Despite its potential to enrich multimodal AR experiences, \gls{aar} has received limited systematic attention, underscoring the need for further exploration in this emerging area.
+Augmented reality has become an increasingly powerful medium for interactive interface design with the widespread adoption of wearable \gls{hmd} \cite{azuma_ar}.
+Within the broader landscape of \gls{ar} research, however, \gls{aar} remains a comparatively underexplored domain \cite{Yang2022AudioAR}.
+While recent advances in \gls{ar} technologies have driven substantial progress in visual augmentation—enabling virtual objects to be seamlessly integrated into the physical environment—research on auditory augmentation has lagged behind.
+In \gls{aar}, virtual auditory cues are spatially and contextually embedded within a user’s real-world soundscape \cite{almeida}, creating unique opportunities to enhance perception \cite{Chang28042025}, situational awareness \cite{shayman2024addition}, and interaction \cite{broderick}.
+Despite this promise, \gls{aar} has received little systematic attention within the \gls{hri} community.
+This gap is particularly striking given the growing adoption of \gls{ar} headsets and interface design, the central role of sound in human–robot interaction, and the increasing prevalence of collocated, embodied robotic systems.
+As a result, there remains limited understanding of how augmented and spatialized auditory cues can be leveraged for both functional and transformative purposes—communicating task-relevant information to humans while also shaping their perceptions, expectations, and experiences of robots.

-Auditory cues play a critical role in shaping human-robot interaction (HRI), influencing both functional communication and the user’s emotional experience \cite{zhang}.
-Prior work has identified several categories of robot-generated sounds, including consequential, functional, transformative, and emotional sounds \cite{zhang}.
-Consequential sounds arise naturally from a robot’s mechanical operation and depend on the characteristics of the specific platform \cite{zhang, allen}.
-Functional sounds are deliberately designed to convey information, signaling a robot’s state, actions, or intentions \cite{nwagwu2024benefits}.
-Transformative sounds are employed to alter or mask a robot’s inherent acoustic soundscape, shaping its perceived identity or presence \cite{rogel2025sounds}.
-Finally, emotional sounds are used to express affective states or intentions, fostering empathy and social connection \cite{ latupeirissa2023pepperosc}.
-Collectively, these auditory dimensions strongly influence how humans perceive, interpret, and engage with robots, underscoring the importance of sound as a core modality in \gls{hri} design.

-Building on these insights, this work explores the intersection of \gls{aar} and \gls{hri}, with the goal of understanding how virtual and robot-generated sounds shape user experience.
-Specifically, we investigate how functional and transformative (spatial) sounds can be leveraged within augmented auditory environments to support communication, enhance spatial awareness, and shape user perceptions of robot behavior, while also examining how consequential sounds alone influence human perception.
-By bridging perspectives from auditory augmentation and \gls{hri} sound design, this study contributes to a growing understanding of how sound can serve as an expressive and informative channel in human-robot collaboration.